opendp/opendp/docs/source/user/supporting-elements.rst

 Practically speaking, the smaller the ``d_out``, the tighter your analysis will be.

 You might find it surprising that metrics and measures are never actually evaluated!
-The framework does not evaluate these because it relates a user-provided input distance to another user-provided output distance.
+The framework does not evaluate these because it only needs to relate a user-provided input distance to another user-provided output distance.
 Even the user should not directly compute input and output distances: they are :ref:`solved-for <accuracy>`, :ref:`bisected <binary-search>`, or even :ref:`contextual <putting-together>`.

+Be careful: even a dataset query to determine the greatest number of contributions made by any any one individual can itself be private information.